Breathing deeply and holding onto Gale's hand for reassurance, I prepare to take another plunge.

 Then we kiss as if we were already alone, and I reluctantly pull away only when the whistling gets loud enough to break through the rush of blood in my ears.

-Mother stands a little to the side, leaning on Hazelle, both smiling widely but blinking back tears, as if trying to regain their composure before approaching us.
+Mother stands a little to the side, leaning on Hazelle, both smiling widely but blinking back tears.
 Haymitch has amazed and honored me by staying sober for long enough to walk me down the aisle, but disappeared from my sight immediately afterward, presumably on a quest for something to drink.

-Thus, not surprisingly, Peeta is the first person to congratulate me.
+Not surprisingly, then, Peeta is the first person to congratulate me.
 Instead of shaking my hand, he lifts me up by the waist and twirls me through the air, grinning.

 "I couldn't be happier for you, Katniss," he gasps as he sets me down.
 I believe him, just like he believed me years ago, when I told him the same thing after he married Delly.
 No more lies remain between us, and it feels almost too good to be real.
 But we both know it is.